-Istiklal Street is the first place that comes to mind when it comes to shopping in Istanbul.
-With a rapid development, Beyoglu (Taksim) reached a point where it could compete with other European cities in the 19th century, the last age of the Ottoman Empire.
+Istiklal Street is one of the best shopping streets in Istanbul not only now but since the Ottoman period.
+With a rapid development, Beyoglu (aka Taksim) reached a point where it could compete with other European cities in the 19th century, the last years of the Ottoman Empire.

 Although we may neglect to appreciate the architectural beauty of the buildings on Istiklal Street while window shopping the colorful shops, these buildings still remind us of the nostalgic life in Beyoglu.